A Song for Central

 through the subway

-But the stuff that keeps me moving down I-5 through the wee hours
+But the stuff that keeps me moving down I-5 through the wee

 Percolating an infectious funk through my veins